-The Scheme invested £761,000 into a sub fund of Swan, a company incorporated in the Isle of Man.
-A further amount of £196,000 was also paid to Swan from Scheme funds but at present it is unclear if this amount was also invested by Swan.
+The Scheme invested £110,000 into a sub fund of Swan, a company incorporated in the Isle of Man.

 The purported investment is held in shares of a protected cell company.
 In the case of the Scheme it is understood that the shares are held in "Cell A".